The noble nettle is perhaps the most generous plant around but the seeds pack the biggest medicinal punch of all.

 Here are some great articles on harvesting and using nettle seeds from Henriette’s Herbal and also a lovely ode to nettle seed by Kiva Rose , a link to a PDF containing Jim McDonalds musings about nettle seeds.

-Here is how the incredible story of how the power of nettle seed was discovered/re-discovered by Herbalist David Winston……..”About 12 or 13 years ago I had a patient with degenerative kidney disease, who had about 16% kidney function.
+Here is the inspiring story of how the power of nettle seed was discovered/re-discovered by Herbalist David Winston……..”About 12 or 13 years ago I had a patient with degenerative kidney disease, who had about 16% kidney function.
 Within 6 months she’d be on dialysis.
 It’s in August, I’m sitting out by my barn near a big Nettles patch and I’m thinking about this person, thinking, ‘this is a shame, because once you’re on dialysis you’re life gets pretty miserable.’
 And all of a sudden the Nettle plant starts moving.
 Now in our tradition, when a plant starts shaking, it’s a sign that the plant’s trying to communicate with you, but first of course, I’m looking at it thinking, ‘is there a bird in there?’
 And I’m looking around – nothing else is moving, so it’s not the wind, there’s no bird, there’s no squirrel; so I’m looking over at the plant, and the plant says to me, ‘I can help that lady’.
 I know Nettles very well and I said ‘I’ve already tried using Nettle leaf, and it wasn’t helpful’, and the plant says ‘No not my leaf, my seeds’.
 Now I’ve never heard of using Nettle seeds anywhere.
 I’d never read about it, I’ve never heard of the use of Nettle seed, and I thought, ‘Well, I know the seeds aren’t poisonous, I have nothing to lose, and really this lady has nothing to lose’.
 So I gathered some of the Nettle seed, made a tincture out of it, and gave it to her.
 Within two weeks, her kidney function starts improving, and her creatine excretion starts improving, and I thought “this is really interesting’, because what I used to be able to do, using Chinese medicine, I could plateau people; I could get somebody at 18% and keep them there for a while, maybe a year, 18 months, and then they’d start losing function again, but that was the best that you’d see.
 Well, after 6 months she’s up to 28% kidney function.
 That doesn’t happen, so I thought, ‘This is incredible’.
 But the problem was, at that point, I didn’t know whether what happened was actually just for her or whether it would have a more universal effect.
 So six months after that, an Indian woman called me up saying she’s basically dying of kidney failure.
 Was there anything I could do?
 I said, ‘Well, I had this herb that worked for someone else, do you want to try it’, and she says, ‘sure’.
 So I give it to her and it works for her too.
 After about 5 or 6 years I had 30 case histories; 28 out of 30 respond, which is vastly better than anything I could have expected.
 So this is a case where I learnt about it from the plant, and at this point I’ve been teaching about it for 10 years; other herbalists are using it, (Christopher Hobbs said he got someone off dialysis using it) and the results are phenomenal.
 I didn’t discover it, the plant told me, so is that journeying?
 No it’s communicating with the plant, and the plant telling me how it can be used for medicine.”